Posted on 27 Jun, 2014 by Neil Sharp

 The date on a purchase order the customer requests delivery for a product or service.

-Design for Manufacture is the element of the design effort that focusses on the product to be assembled in the most cost effective manner, within a shorter time frame, with superior quality.
+The element of the design effort that focuses on assembling the product in the most cost effective manner, within the shortest time frame, and to the highest quality.

 DFT – Design for Test